ArnuldOnData/rshiny/Hello World/Flask/README.md

  `source bin/activate`

 1st line of code will create a *flask-hello* folder with all the necessary stuff.
-3rd line will activate the enviroment.
+3rd line will activate the environment.
 This is how it should look:

 ![picture](https://i.postimg.cc/mrrrNtwK/Screenshot-from-2020-10-16-22-50-20.png)